-Space does not permit a review of Assembly statements on other conflicted regions (e.g., the Presbyterian response to events in South Korea and Northern Ireland are very much in keeping with the categories attendant to just peace).
-Yet we see that the principles of peace with justice do indeed describe the way that the Presbyterian Church approaches international conflict.
-We also see that the elements of peacemaking and just peace an Assembly stresses in any given statement on any particular regional conflict reflect what the church thinks most needs to be said and heard situationally.
-Still, whatever the means of peacemaking-negotiations, political solutions, policies of economic justice, and steps to break the cycle of violence and death-the Presbyterian commitment to peace with justice comes through.
-And so it should be for a church that proclaims "the Prince of Peace" as savior of the world.
+Space does not permit a review of Assembly statements on other conflicted regions (e.g., the Presbyterian response to events in the Middle East is very much in keeping with the categories attendant to peacemaking).
+Yet, we see that the principles of peacemaking do indeed describe the way that the Presbyterian Church approaches international conflict.
+We also see that the elements of peacemaking an Assembly stresses in any given statement on any particular regional conflict is a reflection of what the church thinks most needs to be said and heard situationally.
+Moreover, the means of peacemaking-negotiations, political solutions, policies of economic justice, and steps to break the cycle of violence and death-figure so significantly in the churches' social declarations that our "peacemaking principles" need to be revised to reflect the ethic they teach and how they are used in practice.